-A datasonde was installed on the Wabash River on August 4, 2010 and ran until September 30, 2011.
-Due to equipment failure in April/May 2011 the datasonde did not run continuously.
-However, more than a year of data was collected by the datasonde.
-Water samples were collected biweekly beginning on.
+A datasonde was installed on the Wabash River on August 4, 2010 and continued to collect data until January 22, 2015.
+There were several periods when the datasonde did not operate.
+In April 2011 the system was damaged by lightning and in August 2014 the system was vandalized.
+However, more than four years of data were collected by the datasonde.
+Water samples were collected biweekly beginning in July of 2010.
 Due to river conditions it was not always possible to collect samples every two weeks.
-A total of 28 samples were collected during this project.
+A total of 106 samples were collected during the two projects with 72 occurring during this final project.